Sega AM2: Merge into Sega and years since

 AM2 continued to develop games after the merger.
-Virtua Fighter 5 was released in 2007.
-An upgrade, Virtua Fighter 5 R, was released the following year.
+The console version of Virtua Fighter 5 was released in 2007.
+An upgrade, Virtua Fighter 5 R, was released the following year only for arcades.
 The last release of the Virtua Fighter franchise was the console port of Virtua Fighter 5: Final Showdown, the final iteration of the game.
-Ghost Squad, in the style of Virtua Cop, received an arcade and a Wii release in 2008.
+Ghost Squad, in the style of Virtua Cop, received a port to the Wii in 2008.
 AM2 has developed games for the Hatsune Miku: Project DIVA series, as well as a number of free-to-play smartphone games in Japan, such as Soul Reverse Zero.
 Some titles have been developed for consoles as well, such as Hatsune Miku: Project Diva Mega 39’s for Nintendo Switch.
 AM2 became involved with the Hatsune Miku license with items for Virtua Fighter 5 R and the racing game R-Tuned: Ultimate Street Racing.
 When the PSP game Hatsune Miku: Project DIVA was in development, it was decided that AM2 would develop an arcade version as well as develop the holographic imagery for Hatsune Mikus live concerts.
 The visuals for these projects were based on the Virtua Fighter 5 engine.
 Makoto Osaki called this period the most stressful for him since Shenmue.